philosophydan/philosophydan.github.io/CSPL.md

 <img src="http://www.danieljsinger.com/images/Zev.jpg" style="width: 150px; float: left; margin: 0px 15px 15px 0px;" />
-**Dr. William Zev Berger** is a fellow with the Center for the Study of Complex Systems at the University of Michigan and a lecturer at Eastern Michigan University.
+**Dr. William (Zev) Berger** is a fellow with the Center for the Study of Complex Systems at the University of Michigan and a lecturer at Eastern Michigan University.
 His research looks at political epistemology in various forms, his dissertation in particular sought to explain how institutions and social norms condition trust and empathy.
-He also spends a fair amount of time running and trying to stay up on indie music, and once won the Moth by telling a lurid story about his days at a dysfunctional _yeshiva_ (Jewish seminary) high school.
+He also spends a fair amount of time running and trying to stay up on indie music, and once won the Moth by telling a story about his high school experience at a dysfunctional _yeshiva_ (Jewish seminary) in Hamilton, ON.

 <br style="clear:both" />